KTH/kth-node-cortina-block/README.md

 - `redis` is optional.
 Set to a Redis client instance when you want to enable Redis caching.
 Basically requires an object with `get` and `set` functions.
 - `blocks` is optional.
-It's a plain object containing Cortina IDs.
-The following IDs can be specified (all are optional since they have default values):
+It's a plain object containing Cortina block IDs.
+The following IDs are default and can be overridden.
   - `title` defaults to `1.260060`.
   - `image` defaults to `1.77257`.
   - `footer` defaults to `1.202278`.